Auto-Rig

 Pose the arm, leg, hand… or any bone controller in the position that leads to incorrect deformations

-Enable the layer 31 to show deforming bones or click Pick Selected Bone(s) that will show an error and display the layer 31 automatically.
+Enable the Deform collection (layer 31 in older Blender versions) to show deforming bones, or click Pick Selected Bone(s) that will show an error and will display the Deform collection automatically.

 A new bone is created internally, used to define the shape key driver rotation.
-You can click the eye button to show the bones and angle value (in radians) that will be applied to the driver.
+When clicking the eye button, the bones and angle value (in radians) that will be applied to the driver will appear for information.

 Select the mesh object and the corrective shape key to be applied to this pose (create one if there is none yet).